 Ray’s mayo-free roasted potato salad includes a generous handful of fresh basil and has become a picnic go-to for me.
-And Marc’s instructions for Roasted Herbed Fingerling Potatoes (out of his first book, Il Viaggio di Vetri), include a benedictory splash of fresh lemon juice.
-Heavenly aroma, and the acid acts almost like that spark of malt vinegar on a cone of chips.
+And Marc’s instructions for Roasted Herbed Fingerling Potatoes (out of his first book, Il Viaggio di Vetri), call for a benedictory splash of fresh lemon juice.
+That hit of citrus imparts a heavenly aroma—and acts almost like that heady spark of malt vinegar on a cone of chips.

-Bonus: another opportunity to put a lash or two of garlic scapes to work while they’re still around.
+Bonus: this is another opportunity to put a lash or two of garlic scapes to work while they’re still around.